Outreach and Education Award

 • Applicants must be members of the Society of Vertebrate Paleontology at the time of application.
 Graduate student applicants should provide a letter from a professional member documenting their willingness to serve as a project advisor.

-• Prior recipients of the SVP Outreach and Education Award must wait one year before becoming eligible for a subsequent award (e.g., a 2020 grant recipient must wait until 2022 to submit another proposal).
-Prior recipients must also submit their required final report on the funded project before being eligible to apply for a subsequent award.
+• Prior recipients of the SVP Outreach and Education Grant must wait one year before becoming eligible for a subsequent grant (e.g., a 2020 grant recipient must wait until 2022 to submit another proposal).
+Prior recipients must also submit their required final report on the funded project before being eligible to apply for a subsequent grant.

 HOW TO APPLY

-Applications to the SVP Outreach and Education Fund must include:
+Applications for the SVP Outreach and Education Grant must include:

 1. A project proposal, three to five pages in length, which must include: